-That's why we have put together a bunch of helpful tips when staying at your pet-friendly BIG4 accommodation that will ensure you, your dog, and other park guests have a relaxing, fun, and memorable break.
+We've put together a bunch of helpful tips when staying at your pet-friendly BIG4 accommodation that will ensure you, your dog, and other park guests all have a great time.

 Travelling with pets is like holidaying with small children: the emphasis is no longer on what you need to pack for you, but what you need to pack for your companion.
 Therefore, before heading to your pet-friendly caravan park, be sure to bring along your dog’s regular bedding, water bowl, leash, doggy snacks, toys, and any other relevant equipment.

-In addition, when you first arrive at your dog-friendly destination, allow your pooch to familiarise itself with its new surrounds to help alleviate any anxiety or stress.
-Also, dogs, like small children, thrive on routine, so keep to your pet's regular setup as much as possible.
-Think about the timing of such factors as walks and meals.
+In addition, when you first arrive at your dog-friendly destination, allow your pooch to familiarise themselves with their new surrounds to help alleviate any anxiety or stress.
+Also, like small children, dogs thrive on routine, so keep to your pet's regular schedule as much as possible.
+Think about the timing of walks and meals ahead of time.

-One of the key points to remember when at BIG4 parks that accept dogs is to not leave your pet unattended at any stage of your stay.
-It is crucial that you know the whereabouts of your furry friend at all times to avoid that sinking feeling of losing your pet and to prevent any unfortunate incidents where your dog interacts adversely with other park visitors or pets.
+One of the key points to remember when staying at a BIG4 park that accepts dogs is not leaving your pet unattended at any stage.
+It's crucial that you know the whereabouts of your furry friend at all times to avoid that sinking feeling of losing your pet and to prevent any unfortunate incidents where your dog interacts adversely with other park visitors, human or canine.
 This helps to protect you, your pet, and other park guests.

 A well-exercised dog is a happy dog.
 And a happy dog means happy guests.
 Why?
 Because if your canine has plenty of exercise it is likely they won’t be bored and will also sleep better.
-A dog that’s not bored often equates to a dog that’s not disruptive.
-And a tired dog that sleeps soundly increases the chances of you – and other park guests – having a decent sleep.
+A dog that’s not bored often is far less likely to be disruptive.
+And a tired dog that sleeps soundly increases the chances of you – and other park guests – having a decent night's sleep.

-If you do face the unfortunate circumstance where your dog is barking excessively, it’s important that you address the issue immediately to avoid disruption to other park visitors.
+If you do face the unfortunate circumstance where your dog is barking excessively, it’s important that you address the issue immediately to minimise disruption to other park visitors.

 There is no quick fix for stopping a barking dog – and the RSPCA does not condone the use of anti-barking collars – so preparation is essential in this case.
 To help, consider taking your pet on a trial run (perhaps to a friend’s house) and see how it reacts when it’s away from its normal environment.

 Much of the expert advice to prevent dogs from barking isn’t easily implemented when it is 2am, you’re (dog) tired, and you’re not in the familiar surrounds of your home.
-Try to calm your four-legged friend rather than yell at it, or take them on a quick stroll (we realise it’s 2am but it might do the trick).
+Try to calm your four-legged friend rather than yell at it, or take them on a quick stroll (while not ideal at 2am it may do the trick).